WICG/aom/reference-delegate-explainer.md

 #### Cons

-* It requires adding support for [attribute sprouting](https://wicg.github.io/aom/aria-reflection-explainer.html#sprouting-relationship-attributes) to sync the `shadowrootreferencetarget` attribute with `referenceTargetElement`.
-This adds complexity to the spec.
 * It does not unlock any net-new functionality.
 Since `referenceTarget` only works with elements inside the shadow root, every element that could be a target is accessible by a string ID reference.
   > Note: This is in contrast to the ARIAMixin attributes like `ariaLabelledByElements`, which _do_ unlock the new functionality of referring out of the shadow DOM.
-In that case, the complexity is worthwhile to include in the ARIAMixin design.
+In that case, the complexity is necessary to include in the ARIAMixin design.
 * At a basic level, Reference Target is augmenting the existing functionality of referring to elements by ID string.
 It seems in line with the design to require using ID strings.
+* It requires adding support for [attribute sprouting](https://wicg.github.io/aom/aria-reflection-explainer.html#sprouting-relationship-attributes) to sync the `shadowrootreferencetarget` attribute with `referenceTargetElement`.
+This adds complexity to the spec.

 ### Use separate attributes for each forwarded attribute